 In addition, we believe that our corporate culture has been a contributor to our success, which we believe fosters innovation, teamwork and an emphasis on customer-focused results.
 We also believe that our culture creates an environment that drives and perpetuates our strategy and cost-effective distribution approach.
 As we grow and develop the infrastructure of a public company, we may find it difficult to maintain our corporate culture.
+Preservation of our corporate culture is also made more difficult as our work force has been working from home in connection with restrictions placed upon businesses due to the COVID-19 pandemic.
+A long-term continuation of these restrictions could, among other things, negatively impact employee morale and productivity.
 Any failure to preserve our culture could harm our future success, including our ability to retain and recruit personnel, innovate and operate effectively and execute on our business strategy.
 If we experience any of these effects in connection with future growth, it could materially impair our ability to attract new customers, retain existing customers and expand their use of our platform, all of which would materially and adversely affect our business, financial condition and results of operations.